 2. Who are we?

-In this Privacy Notice, references to “we” “us” “our” “group” mean Royal & Sun Alliance Insurance plc (“RSA”) a public limited company registered in England under company number 00093792.
+In this Privacy Notice, references to “we” “us” “our” “group” mean Royal & Sun Alliance Insurance Ltd (“RSA”) a private limited company registered in England under company number 00093792.
 We provide commercial and consumer insurance products and services under a number of brands, such as MORE THAN and Motability.
 We also provide insurance services in partnership with other companies.

 Our EU Representative